 Some patients take their teeth for granted, but once they’re gone, it’s much easier to appreciate how important they are for eating and speaking.
 Luckily, you don’t have to give up on enjoying good quality of life just because your teeth are missing.
 At Dentistry in Motion, we can offer full dentures and partials that’ll put a smile back on your face.
-If you believe you or a loved one might need to consider getting some kind of denture in the future, contact our practice today.
+If you believe you or a loved one might need to consider dentures in North York Toronto, Ontario, contact our dental office today.

 Typically, when your dentist is talking about dentures, they normally mean full dentures, as opposed to partial dentures (or “partials”).
 While both are kinds of false teeth, there are some important differences between them.